danilop/yas3fs/README.md

 			   attr/xattr
       --prefetch           start downloading file content as soon as the file is discovered
+      --multipart-size=N   size of parts to use for multipart upload in KB (default value is 10240 KB, the minimum allowed is 5120 KB)
+      --multipart-num=N    max number of parallel multipart uploads per file (0 to disable multipart upload, default is 4)
       --id=ID              a unique ID identifying this node in a cluster (hostname, queue name or UUID Version 1 as per RFC 4122 are used if not provided)